 Above: The black-out shade completely blocks light from entering or exiting the unit.

-Which is why it was big news when they changed their windows to Euro-Vision.
-As Rex explained to us, Euro-Visions are made in the same factory is Heki skylights and offer an even higher quality build than the Seitz windows they replace.
+This is why it was big news when they changed their windows to Euro-Vision.
+As Rex explained to us, Euro-Visions are made in the same factory as Heki skylights and offer an even higher quality build than the Seitz windows they replace.

 Above: Euro-Vision windows open and hold in position for excellent ventilation